 Constructed by King Charles IV in the 1300s, you’re in for a treat as you walk the bridge’s Cobbled streets viewing the Gothic Tower walkways and, intriguing statues of the saints that line its path.
 There are even areas to place love locks on the bridge, a perfect way to leave a piece of your own fairytale in the city.
 Though, please be mindful you are not placing the locks on areas that damage the architecture of the bridge.

 As you can imagine, a landmark as beautiful as this does get crowded.
-Not normally a morning person, even I made the exception to get up early to capture some snaps on the bridge.
-These pictures were taken at 8am when I visited on Easter weekend.
+Not normally a morning person, even I made the exception to get up early to capture some snaps on The Charles Bridge.
+These pictures were taken at 8am when I visited Prague on Easter weekend.
 The same day, we were at a standstill when we crossed the bridge again in the afternoon.

 John Lennon Wall